maplesond/spectre/doc/source/flatnj.rst

 References
 ----------

-* M. Balvociute, A. Spillner, and V. Moulton.
+* M.Balvociute, A.Spillner and V.Moulton.
 FlatNJ: A novel network-based approach to visualize evolutionary and biogeographical relationships, 2013.
 Systematic Biology, 2014.

-* D. Bryant and V. Moulton.
+* D.Bryant and V.Moulton.
 Neighbor-net: an agglomerative method for the construction of phylogenetic networks.
 Mol.
 Biol.
 Evol., 21:255–265, 2004.

-* S. Grunewald, K. Forslund, A. Dress, and V. Moulton.
+* S.Grunewald, K.Forslund, A.Dress and V.Moulton.
 Qnet: An agglomerative method for the construction of phylogenetic networks from weighted quartets.
 Mol.
 Biol.
 Evol., 24(2):532–538, 2007.

-* D. H. Huson and D. Bryant.
+* D.H.Huson and D.Bryant.
 Application of phylogenetic networks in evolutionary studies.
 Mol.
 Biol.
 Evol., 23(2):254–267, 2006.

-* N. Saitou and M. Nei.
+* N.Saitou and M.Nei.
 The neighbor-joining method: a new method for reconstructing phylogenetic trees.
 Mol.
 Biol.
 Evol., 4:406–425, 1987.

-* A. Spillner, B. Nguyen, and V. Moulton.
+* A.Spillner, B.Nguyen, and V.Moulton.
 Constructing and drawing regular planar split networks.
 IEEE/ACM Trans.
 Comput.
 Biol.
 Bioinform., 9:395–407, 2011.